mdurc/mylang-compiler/docs/architecture.md

 - It also revealed an additional advantage: storing strings in the memory chunks allows for easy copying with `std::string_view` instead of copying by value in various locations.

+### Target OS Support

+**OS Recognition & Global Constants**
+- The compiler performs native OS recognition during its own initialization.
+This state is injected into the code the lexing phase, where the OS macros are converted into boolean literals.
+This is the simplest approach and incurs very minimal overhead.
+    - **`__TARGET_LINUX__`**: Lexed as true on Linux/WSL, false otherwise.
+    - **`__TARGET_MACOS__`**: Lexed as true on macOS, false otherwise.

+**Unified Runtime Assembly Library**
+- The assembly runtime library is no longer platform-exclusive.
+It uses NASM preprocessor directives to select architecture-specific syscall numbers and ABI behaviors.
+- This is particularly relevent for how command-line arguments are handled (stored directly in `rdi` and `rsi` registers on Darwin, but stored on the `_start` stack frame on Linux), and for syscall error handling.

 ## Pipeline

 Follows a standard flow of passes until producing the assembly: